JefferyCarmichael/bamazon/README.md

 &NewLine;
 &nbsp;

-If quantity is not available, the app tells the customer that the store does not have sufficient quantity to complete the order and will prevent the order from going through.
+If the inventory is not available, the app tells the customer that the store does not have sufficient quantity to fill the order and will stop the order from completing.

 ![Command prompt](/assets/images/notavailable.jpg)